The Ultimate Guide to Creating a Successful DeFi DApp

 Limitations of dApps

 With the numerous benefits of using dApps, such as the absence of a controlling authority, greater security, no downtime, and easy payments, this type of blockchain-based app also comes with certain limitations.
-They should also be taken into account when considering such app’s development:
+They should also be taken into account when considering decentralized application development:

 - Blockchains are non-scalable in most cases.
 Thus, most of them grow slower and less efficient as the number of users increases.